harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference.md

 STO supports the following scan types for SonarQube:

 * `orchestratedScan`  — A Security step in the pipeline runs the scan and ingests the results.
-This is the easiest to set up and supports scans with default or predefined settings.
+This is the easiest method to set up and support scans with default or predefined settings.
 * `dataLoad`  — The pipeline downloads scan results using the [SonarScanner API](https://docs.sonarqube.org/latest/extend/web-api/).
 * `ingestionOnly` — Run the scan in a Run step, or outside the pipeline, and then ingest the results.
 This is useful for advanced workflows that address specific security needs.
 See [Ingest scan results into an STO pipeline](../use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline.md).